STAR-Tsinghua/draft-moq-for-deadline/draft-ma-moq-relay-for-deadline.md

 {{arch}} illustrates the fundamental architecture of Deadline-aware MoQ.
 This architecture involves the extension of MoQ Publishers and Subscribers, which transport block-like data and add 'Deadline' as a component of Metadata within the header.
 Relay nodes within this system are equipped with deadline-aware actions, including deadline-aware scheduling, canceling, and redundancy coding.
 The relay may schedule the data blocks, cancel the overdue ones, and add redundancy code to avoid re-transmission.
 The relays receive block-like data from the publisher, transfer between relays, make deadline-aware actions, and transmit it to the subscriber.

-The main focus of this draft is the extension of MoQ relays or the 'Deadline-aware MoQ Relay.'
+The main focus of this draft is proposing an extension of MoQ relays, the 'Deadline-aware MoQ Relay.'
 The Deadline-aware MoQ Relay SHOULD send data in a block-like style to enable deadline-aware actions.
 A Block is a basic data unit in the MoQ system, like the Object in {{MOQT}}.
 A Block SHOULD contain, at a minimum, a Block ID field in the its header to distinguish it from others.

-Depending on the MoQ implementation, the relay implementation may map the block transmission to different mechanisms of {{QUIC}}, such as matching a Block to multiple QUIC datagrams or a single QUIC stream.
+Depending on the implementation of MoQ , the implementation of MoQ relay may map the block transmission to different mechanisms of {{QUIC}}, such as matching a Block to multiple QUIC datagrams or a single QUIC stream.
 Deadline-aware MoQ Relay SHOULD support various MoQ transport implementations.
 When the relay receives data without any deadline-related information from the endpoint, it SHOULD forward it without utilizing any deadline-aware actions.

 The Deadline-aware MoQ Relay SHOULD support various relay topologies, as discussed in {{?I-D.draft-shi-moq-design-space-analysis-of-moq}}.
 Each relay topology may require a different MoQ architecture or implementation.
 Therefore, the deadline-aware actions should act as a plugin that relays can quickly implement regardless of the topology and architecture.